turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 ## Learning Goals

-* JavaScript primitive data types
+* Be able to list the primitive data types used in JavaScript
-* What a variable is and how to use it
+* Create and use variables to store values
-* Adding variables to strings (concatenation and interpolation)
+* Be able to add variables to strings (concatenation and interpolation)
-* Operators and how to use them
-* Conditionals and when to use them
+* Understand and use operators and conditionals

 ## Vocabulary

 - `Data Type` A kind of data, defined by the values it can hold and the operations that can be done on it
 - `Primitive type` A kind of data type.
-Primitives in Javascript are [string, number, boolean, null, undefined, symbol]
+Primitives in Javascript are [string, number, boolean, null, undefined, symbol].
+Also know as a `simple` data type
 - `Variable` A container for a value.
 The main building block for all programming
 - `Declare` Creating a new variable (distinct from assignment)
 - `Assignment` Assigning a value to a variable